tebben/overture-maps/README.md

 ### Create PMTiles

-When we have the GeoJSON files we can create our PMTiles using tippecanoe.
+When we have the GeoJSON files we can create our PMTiles using tippecanoe and pmtiles.

 ```sh
 ./scripts/convert/geojson_to_pmtiles.sh
 ```

 This will create mbtiles for each theme, merge them and convert to PMTiles.
-Directly creating pmtiles with tippecanoe resulted in a PMTiles V2 files which could not be converted to v3, therefore mbtiles are created and later converted into PMTiles using `pmtiles convert`
+Directly creating pmtiles with tippecanoe resulted in a PMTiles V2 file which could not be converted to v3, therefore mbtiles are created and later converted into PMTiles using `pmtiles convert`

 ### Run viewer to view PMTiles